Eumaeus/LSJ.js/README.md

 ## The Data

 [I describe the work to transform the *LSJ* data from openly licensed sources here.](https://eumaeus.github.io/2018/10/30/lsj.html) There is a link in the application for downloading the raw lexicon file, `lexicon.cex`.
 This is a self-describing data-collection in the form of a single plain-text file, based on the [CITE Architecture](https://github.com/cite-architecture).
+That files is in the `/data/` directory of this Git archive.

 ## Acknowledgements